MattStockton/MattStockton.github.io/_posts/2024-12-18-o1-for-portfolio-construction.markdown

 ### 5. Evaluating the Output

-While I’m not skilled enough to evaluate the financial validity of these strategies in depth, I’ve built technology in this space and have a reasonable sense of what might work.
+While I’m not deep enough and don't have enough time to evaluate the financial validity of these strategies in depth, I’ve built technology in this space and have a reasonable sense of what might work.
 Some of these strategies passed the “sniff test” and seemed logical enough to consider backtesting.
 This is one of the most exciting parts — seeing that a tool like O1 can help to create actionable starting points without a ton of effort is remarkable.
 Imagine what it could do with a bit more thought and instruction.

 ## What I Learned